-- 1. summarise the basic concepts of auditing and acquaint with latest developments in the area of auditing. - 2. describe the need of auditing and the role of auditors. - 3. demonstrate the principles, procedures and techniques of auditing. - 4. interpret the contents of audit reports. - 5. analyse the provisions of Companies Act, 2013 relating to auditor and auditing.
+- 1. summarize the basic concepts of auditing and acquaint with latest developments in the area of auditing; - 2. describe the need of auditing and role of auditors; - 3. demonstrates the principles, procedures and techniques of auditing; - 4. interpret the contents of audit reports; - 5. analyse the provisions of Companies Act, 2013 relating to auditor and auditing.

 Unit Unit wise weightage of marks (in %) C&K A&A

-Unit 1: Introduction 15 √ V
+Unit 1: Introduction 15 $\sqrt{}$ V

-Unit 2: Internal Control and Audit Procedures 20 V √
+Unit 2: Internal Control and Audit Procedures 20 $\sqrt{}$ √

-Unit 3: Vouching and Verification 25 √ V
+Unit 3: Vouching and Verification 25 √ √

-Unit 4: Company Auditors 25 $\sqrt{}$ V
+Unit 4: Company Auditors 25 V V

-Unit 5: Audit Report 15 √ V
+Unit 5: Audit Report 15 V √

-Meaning and objectives of auditing; nature and scope of auditing; basic principles and techniques of auditing; Classification of audit; Audit in computerised environment.
+Meaning and objectives of auditing; nature and scope of auditing; basic principles and techniques of auditing; Classification of audit; Audit in computerized environment.